B3nj1e/Professional-README-Generator/README.md

 If you think you can improve this application, please feel free to make contributions.
 I will review these changes on GitHub prior to merging them to the main branch.

 ## Test
+To quickly test the application, answer all of the user input prompts brielfy and ensure all questions are completed.
+Upon completion, check the host folder for a new file call ``REAME-product.md ``

 ## Questions
 If you have any questions or would like to report an issue with the application, please contact me vie my email at blankemail@email.com(left blank for privacy concerns).
 Alternative contact me via my GitHub account listed above.